 What does this do?
-It sets the RemoteStationManager to ns3::ArfWifiManager and the upper MAC to ns3::AdhocWifiMac by default (which can be overridden by other arguments).
-Now, let's use the wifiPhyHelper created above to install WifiNetDevices on a set of nodes in a NodeContainer "c":
+It sets the RemoteStationManager to ns3::ArfWifiManager.
+Now, let's use the wifiPhyHelper and wifiMacHelper created above to install WifiNetDevices on a set of nodes in a NodeContainer "c":

 '''

-NetDeviceContainer wifiContainer = WifiHelper::Install (wifiPhyHelper, c);
+NetDeviceContainer wifiContainer = WifiHelper::Install (wifiPhyHelper, wifiMacHelper, c);

 '''